alejandromartcu/heroku_angular_phonecat/README.md

 This repo demonstrates how to deploy angular-phonecat to heroku.

-I followed these steps on my laptop to deploy angular-phonecat to heroku:
+I ran these shell commands on my laptop to deploy angular-phonecat to heroku:

     git clone https://github.com/angular/angular-phonecat.git
     cd angular-phonecat